pkp/pkp-docs/admin-guide/en/troubleshooting.md

 You may also want to search the [forum](https://forum.pkp.sfu.ca) for the keywords "magic mime" or for "mimetype" -- many users have had this problem, and there are several discussions on how to solve it.

-### My css files aren't being identified properly.
+### My CSS files aren't being identified properly.

-This could be the result of the identification issue above, or it could be because your css file includes a comment on the first line, before any actual css.
+This could be the result of the identification issue above, or it could be because your css file includes a comment on the first line, before any actual CSS.
 Try removing the comment(s) from the top of the file and reuploading.

 Note that this situation often occurs when uploading a modified copy of the main CSS file.
 We don't recommend this approach -- it's better to upload a CSS file that only contains overrides for the styles that you wish to modify from the default layout, as the main stylesheet is applied before any custom CSS files.
 This will help to avoid stylesheet headaches on upgrade.